ChrisW09/citi_bike_user_prediction/README.md

-*Instructions: Click on the raw button in the upper right hand corner of this box.
-Copy and paste the template into the README.md document on your github.
-Fill in the titles, information and links where prompted!
-Feel free to stray a bit to suit your project but try to stick to the format as closely as possible for consistency across DSWG projects.*

 # kdd_project_team_10
-This project is part of the Knowledge, Discovery in Databases course from University of North Carolina, Charlotte.
+This project is part of the Knowledge, Discovery in Databases course from University of North Carolina at Charlotte.

 #### -- Project Status: [Active]